cisagov/manage.get.gov/docs/django-admin/roles.md

 We can edit and deploy new group permissions by:

 1. editing `user_group` then:
-2. Duplicating migration `0036_create_groups`
+2. Duplicating migration `0036_create_groups_01`
-and running migrations
+and running migrations (append the name with a version number to help django detect the migration eg 0037_create_groups_02)